andreabosisio/hpgda-spring22/data_struct_CONTEST/README.md

 the LDBC Graphanalytics Benchmark suite dataset.
 The evaluation is based on: graph population time, graph size in memory and execution time of the BFS and DFS algorithms.

-A [short report](./HPGDA-report-bosisio_karra.pdf) of the implementation and [sildes for the final project presentation](./presentation.pdf) are available.
+A [short report](./HPGDA-report-bosisio_karra.pdf) of the implementation and the [sildes for the final project presentation](./presentation.pdf) are available.

+The original repo we worked on is [this](https://github.com/andreabosisio/hpgda2022_data-structures).

 ### Evaluation Graphs
 The graphs employed for the evaluation are available in the ``` eval_graphs.tar.gz``` archive on [Google Drive](https://drive.google.com/file/d/15vjYvcNAt7FODQqu4kma3X8jXnxTC6J1/view?usp=sharing).